lamepic/ftracker/frontend/tracker/README.md

-# list copied users in trail popup

 # filter users from copy list - done

+# timestamp on incoming and outgoing view - done

+# able to copy users with a flow - done

 # remove folder being moved from move folder modal

-# timestamp on incoming and outgoing view - done
+# list copied users in trail popup

 # archive copy of document to user department.

-# able to copy users with a flow